Jamsekun/Practice-Haven-Python/README.md

 2. Convert a decimal to binary
 3. Just the numbers
 4. Repeat the characters
-5. Create a bus child
+5. Create a class of a vehicle and a child (BUS)
 6. Password Generator
 7. All Prime Numbers
 8.